 We then proceed into a flashback as they proceed to fight the Parademons, but it ended up causing some problems since the monstrous minions that were defeated ended up falling out of the sky and onto the streets, thus putting the civilians in danger.

 While she observes the aerial chaos, Lois tells Perry about the creatures dropping onto the ground before she manages to save Jimmy from a falling Parademon.
-Despite the lethal plummet and crash-landing, they’re able to get up and threaten the citizens.
+Despite their lethal plummets and crash-landings, they’re able to get up and threaten the citizens.

 Issue 10 (“Flashback”) opens in the remains of the Hall of Justice as the Justice League continues to look through the rubble.
 Suddenly, Cyborg discovers a trophy that has a likeness to Superman’s other-dimensional foe named Mr. Mxyzptlk.
 Flash tells him that he won that trophy in a race against Superman that the imp had set up.
 After Victor exclaims that he never heard of it, Barry proceeds to explain that it all started when Mxy argued with King Brpxz over who was faster.
 As such, both Metropolis and Central City (along with its citizens) were teleported to another dimension with Flash & Superman forced into engaging each other in a foot race.
 Both heroes refuse to accept the challenge, but Mxy tells them that their cities will stay here if they don’t comply or run off the pre-selected path.
 As Barry and Kal look over the race course, Brpxz tells them that the winner will get to wish for anything they want.